degencap777/airSpyhfFmradion/README.md

 ### The following conversion process units are implemented

+* IF center frequency is down Fs/4 than the station frequency, i.e: when the station is 76.5MHz, the tuned frequency is 76.308MHz
 * FM demodulation rate: 384kHz
 * 48 * 16 = 768, so all filters are in integer sampling rates
 * CPU usage: ~9% on Mac mini 2018 / macOS 10.14.3